A question we are commonly asked: Is there a difference between almond meal and almond flour?

 The answer: YES!

-What is the Difference Between Almond Meal and Almond Flour?
+The Difference Between Almond Meal and Almond Flour

 While almond meal is typically made from raw (unpeeled) almonds, almond flour is made from blanched (peeled) almonds.